 Since 2010 the League of Women Voters - Whitewater Area has annually recognized a community leader who has demonstrated through their professional work or volunteerism, ways in which to improve the Whitewater community.
-The League then honors these exemplary citizens with a Making Democracy Work award, presented with great tribute and celebration at the League's annual holiday gathering in early December.
+The League then honors these exemplary citizens with a Making Democracy Work award, presented with great tribute and celebration in a public ceremony.

-In selecting each year's honoree, the League looks for individuals who have shared and implemented a vision of making Whitewater a safer and fairer place in which to live and those who have mobilized others to work with them to affect positive change in our community.
+In selecting each year's honoree, the League looks for individuals who have shared and implemented a vision of making their community a safer and fairer place in which to live and those who have mobilized others to work with them to affect positive change.
 These values exemplify the spirit and the mission of the League.
-Nominations are submitted from the League's membership to the board, which through consensus makes the final selection.
-Honorees are invited along with one guest to attend the League's holiday gathering held in their honor.
-They are presented with a unique certificate and speeches are made in their honor from those who have worked alongside them.
+Nominations are submitted from the League's membership to the board, which, through consensus, makes the final selection.
+Honorees are invited along with one guest to attend a public reception held in their honor.
+They are presented with a unique certificate, and speeches are made in their honor from those who have worked alongside them.

 To submit a candidate for consideration, complete the online nomination form by November 1.
-If you would rather complete a paper version of the form, download it from our website.
-If you have questions regarding the nomination process, please contact Ellen Penwell, Co-President, League of Women Voters - Whitewater Area at ellen [at] lwvwhitewater.org.
+If you would rather, download and complete a paper version of the form.
+If you have questions regarding the nomination process, please email info [at] lwvwhitewater.org.

 2022 AWARD RECIPIENTS